 - Enforce or exercise our rights, for example our Terms

-To process your information as described above, we rely on the following legal bases
+To process your data as described above, we rely on the following legal bases

-- Provide our service to you: Most of the time, the reason we process your information is to perform the contract that you have with us.
-For instance, as you go about using our service to meet the one you're looking for, we use your information to maintain your account and your profile, to make it visible to other users and recommend other users to you.
+- Provide our service to you: Most of the time, the reason we process your data is to perform the contract that you have with us.
+For instance, as you go about using our service to meet the one you're looking for, we use your data to maintain your account and your profile, to make it visible to other users and recommend other users to you.

-- Legitimate interests: We may use your information where we have legitimate interests to do so.
-For instance, we analyse users' behaviour on our services to continuously improve our offerings, we suggest offers we think might interest you, and we process information for administrative, fraud detection and other legal purposes.
+- Legitimate interests: We may use your data where we have legitimate interests to do so.
+For instance, we analyse users' behaviour on our services to continuously improve our offerings, we suggest offers we think might interest you, and we process data for administrative, fraud detection and other legal purposes.

 With other users

-You share information with other users when you voluntarily disclose information on the service (including your public profile).
-Please be careful with your information and make sure that the content you share is stuff that you're comfortable being publicly visible, since neither you nor we can control what others do with your information, once you share it.
+You share data with other users when you voluntarily disclose information on the service (including your public profile).
+Please be careful with your data and make sure that the content you share is stuff that you’re comfortable being publicly visible, since neither you nor we can control what others do with your data, once you share it.
 If you choose to limit the audience for all or part of your profile or for certain content or information about you, then it will be visible according to your settings.